robin-rpr/calos/doc/faq.rst

      silent during normal operations and does not have any “info” logging.)

   4. **Verbose**.
-Diagnostic information useful for debugging user containers, the Charliecloud installation, and Charliecloud itself.
+Diagnostic information useful for debugging user containers, the Clearly installation, and Clearly itself.
 Examples:
      :code:`clearly run --join` coordination progress, :code:`clearly image` internal paths, Dockerfile parse tree.

   5. **Debug**.
-More detailed diagnostic information useful for debugging Charliecloud.
+More detailed diagnostic information useful for debugging Clearly.
 Examples: data structures unserialized from image registry metadata JSON, image reference parse tree.

   6. **Trace**; printed if :code:`-vvv`.
-Grotesquely detailed diagnostic information for debugging Charliecloud, to the extent it interferes with normal use.
+Grotesquely detailed diagnostic information for debugging Clearly, to the extent it interferes with normal use.
 A sensible person might use a `debugger
      <https://twitter.com/wesamo__/status/1464764461831663626>`_ instead.
      Examples: component-by-component progress of bind-mount target directory analysis/creation, text of image registry JSON, every single file unpacked from image layers.

-Charliecloud also runs sub-programs at various times, notably commands in :code:`RUN` instructions and :code:`git(1)` to manage the build cache.
-These programs have their own standard error and standard output streams, which Charliecloud either suppresses or passes through depending on verbosity level.
+Clearly also runs sub-programs at various times, notably commands in :code:`RUN` instructions and :code:`git(1)` to manage the build cache.
+These programs have their own standard error and standard output streams, which Clearly either suppresses or passes through depending on verbosity level.

-Most Charliecloud programs accept :code:`-v` to increase logging verbosity and :code:`-q` to decrease it.
+Most Clearly programs accept :code:`-v` to increase logging verbosity and :code:`-q` to decrease it.
 Generally:

-  * Each :code:`-v` (up to three) makes Charliecloud noisier.
+  * Each :code:`-v` (up to three) makes Clearly noisier.

   * :code:`-q` suppresses normal logging.